Breast cancer and my fertility

 Your fertility specialist can do tests to help determine how many eggs are left in your ovaries.
 The tests may show you have:

 - Your ability to have a natural pregnancy will vary by your age.
 If you are younger in age, you have a higher chance of having a natural pregnancy after treatment.
+This is because you had more eggs and better quality eggs in your ovaries before starting treatment.

 - You may still be able to have a natural pregnancy after treatment but you will begin menopause earlier in your life.
 It may also take longer or be harder for you to become pregnant.